husarion/panther_lights/panther_lights_controller/README.md

 # Panther Lights hardware controller

 Panther Lights Scheduler is dockerized ROS node deciding which animation will be shown at the time.
 Node reads `/panther_driver/manager/status`.
-Based on that displays animation for given state.
+Based on that displays animation for a given state.
 Here is list of animation and their meaning:

 ```
 TODO Place here list of default animations